Adi2612/testing_skills/Network.md

     this are the following ip address which are open to outside at some specific port for some specific protocol:-

    $(1) 14.139.34.2      operating system :-  ubuntu (linux 3.11 - 3.14)
-              list of open ports
-                     port no.           state        service name
-                       22                open           ssh
-                       53                open           domain
-                       80                open           http
-                       443               open           https
-                       3000              open           ntop http  //
-                       10000             open           http   // Miniserv  //admin page

    ---------------------------------------------------------------------------------------------------------------

    $(2)  14.139.34.3      operating system :-  ubuntu  (linux 3.11 -3.14)
-              list of open ports
-                     port no.            State        Service Name
-                       25                open           smtp
-                       53                open           domain   //ISC BIND
-                       80                open           http     //Apache httpd
-                       443               open           https    //Apache httpd
-                       10000             open           http   // Miniserv  //admin page

    ---------------------------------------------------------------------------------------------------------------

   $(3)   14.139.34.4     operating system :-   Ubuntu  (linux 3.11 - 3.14)
-         list of open ports
-                  port no.            State        Service Name
-                       25                open           smtp
-                       22                open           ssh
-                       80                open           http     //Apache httpd
-                       8080              open           http    //Apache httpd

    ---------------------------------------------------------------------------------------------------------------

   $(4)   14.139.34.7    operating system  :-   Ubuntu  (linux 2.6.32 - 3.13)
-         list of open ports
-                  port no.            State        Service Name
-                       22               open          ssh
-                       25               open          smtp
-                       53               open          domain
-                       80               open          http
-                       10000            open          https  // Miniserv  // webmin admin page

    ---------------------------------------------------------------------------------------------------------------

   $(5)   14.139.34.8    operating system  :-  Debain   (linux 3.2 -3.8 )
-         list of open ports
-                port no.              State       Service Name
-                     53                 open         domain
-                     80                 open         http
-                     389                open         ldap
-                     443                open         https
-                     10000              open         https // Miniserv //webmin admin page

    ---------------------------------------------------------------------------------------------------------------

   $(6)   14.139.34.9   operating system  :- Ubuntu  (linux 3.10 - 4.2)
-         list of open ports
-                port no.             State       Service Name
-                   25                 open           smtp
-                   80                 open           http
-                   443                open           https
-                   465                open           smtp
-                   10000              open           https  // Miniserv // webmin admin page

    ---------------------------------------------------------------------------------------------------------------

   $(7)    14.139.34.10   operating system   :- Ubuntu (linux 3.10-4.2 )
-       list of open ports
-                port no.             State       Service Name
-                   21                  open           ftp
-                   80                  open           http //Apache http
-                   443                 open           https
-                   8000                open           http  //Gunicorn

    ---------------------------------------------------------------------------------------------------------------
    $(8)   14.139.34.11   operating system   :- Ubuntu (linux 3.10 - 4.2)
-      list of open ports
-                 port no.             State       Service Name
-                   22                 open         ssh
-                   53                 open         Domain
-                   80                 open         http  //nginx
-                   8080               open         http

    ---------------------------------------------------------------------------------------------------------------

    $(9)   14.139.34.17    operating system  :- Ubuntu (linux 3.2 - 3.8)
-         list of open ports
-                  port no.             State       Service Name
-                    22                  open         ssh
-                    80                  open         http
-                    5800                open         vnc-http  //x11vnc
-                    5900                open         VNC

    ---------------------------------------------------------------------------------------------------------------

    $(10)   14.139.34.24    operating system   :- Microsoft Windows Server 2012  R2
-         list of open ports
-                   port no.             State       Service Name
-                     80                  open          http    //microsoft IIS http
-                     8080                open          http   // Apache
-                     139                 open          netbios-ssn

    ---------------------------------------------------------------------------------------------------------------

    $(11)   14.139.34.26   operating system :- Microsoft Windows Server 2012 R2
-        list of open ports
-                    port no.             State       Service Name
-                      80                   open         http  //Microsoft IIS http
-                      139                  open         netbios-ssn

    ---------------------------------------------------------------------------------------------------------------

    $(12)   14.139.34.43     operating system :- Linux 2.6.32 -3.13
-         list of open ports
-                     port no.             State       Service Name
-                       22                  open          ssh
-                       80                  open          http //Apache
-                       139                 open          netbios-ssn // Samba smbd
-                       8080                open          http     //Apache Jsp engin
-                       8081                open          http     // Apache

    ---------------------------------------------------------------------------------------------------------------
-# I learnt about Nmap and used it to find out the no of ip address starting with 14.139.34 are open to internet. then I again used Nmap for to find the open ports for a specific ip-address and the type of service it offer.
+* I learnt about Nmap and used it to find out the no of ip address starting with 14.139.34 are open to internet. then I again used Nmap for to find the open ports for a specific ip-address and the type of service it offer.

-# I learnt about the ports.
+* I learnt about the ports.
-# I learnt about the different kinds of services provided by the differnet ports.
+* I learnt about the different kinds of services provided by the differnet ports.
-# I took help from internet (google) for to learn more about NMAP.
+* I took help from internet (google) for to learn more about NMAP.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Question 2 >>>
-  # The Domain "Students.iitmandi.ac.in" has been brought from "Ernet INDIA " ,
+  * The Domain "Students.iitmandi.ac.in" has been brought from "Ernet INDIA " ,
-  # Only Ernet has right to sell .ac.in domains .
+  * Only Ernet has right to sell .ac.in domains .
-  # I took help from Quora and Whois.domaintools.com to find out the website information .
+  * I took help from Quora and Whois.domaintools.com to find out the website information .

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Question 3 >>>
-  # DuckDuckgo has no data centres ,It is majorly hosted on AWS Amazon Server.
+  * DuckDuckgo has no data centres ,It is majorly hosted on AWS Amazon Server.
 I find out this information from a website but I am not sure about it So, In order to confirm this I had a chat with the CEO of duckduckgo.com Gabriel Weinberg but he said that "that information isn't currently public" .

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////